nondescryptid/opendoc-state-court-judgments/2019_SGDC_113/report.md

-22     For the above patients, the false Medisave claims had drained between 79.9% and 89.1% of the total amount in their Medisave accounts[\[note: 15\]](#Ftn_15).
-Other than one patient, the remaining five patients did not incur any out-of-pocket expenses for the procedures performed by the Accused[\[note: 16\]](#Ftn_16).
+22     For the above patients, the false Medisave claims had drained between 79.9% and 89.1% of the total amount in their Medisave accounts[^15].
+Other than one patient, the remaining five patients did not incur any out-of-pocket expenses for the procedures performed by the Accused[^16].

 23     Investigations also revealed that, on or around 30 October 2012, Yeo received a request from DAT for relevant documents in respect of one of the Accused’s patients, Mdm Jasbir Kaur d/o Hardial Singh, for the purpose of the Professional Medisave Audit.
 Yeo realised that the clinical notes for Mdm Kaur did not tally with the Medisave claims submitted.
 She notified the Accused, and both of them rewrote the clinical notes for Mdm Kaur.
 In addition, the Accused instructed Yeo look for a set of suitable radiographs taken for another patient to pass off as radiographs of Mdm Kaur, since there were no radiographs taken for her.
-The Accused did so to avoid detection by MOH of the dishonest claims filed by TSD in relation to Mdm Kaur (DAC 936181-2018)[\[note: 17\]](#Ftn_17).
+The Accused did so to avoid detection by MOH of the dishonest claims filed by TSD in relation to Mdm Kaur (DAC 936181-2018)[^17].

 24     A year later, on or around 8 November 2013, Yeo received another request from DAT for relevant documents in respect of Yeo Choon Tee, who was the Accused’s patient, for the purpose of the Professional Medisave Audit.
 Yeo realised, again, that the clinical notes for Mdm Yeo did not tally with the Medisave claims submitted.
-The Accused was notified, and both of them proceeded to rewrite the clinical notes for Mdm Yeo, to avoid detection by MOH of the dishonest claims filed by TSD in relation to Mdm Yeo (DAC 936182-2018)[\[note: 18\]](#Ftn_18).
+The Accused was notified, and both of them proceeded to rewrite the clinical notes for Mdm Yeo, to avoid detection by MOH of the dishonest claims filed by TSD in relation to Mdm Yeo (DAC 936182-2018)[^18].

 25     On both occasions in 2012 and 2013, Goh signed off on the cover letter before the documents were submitted to DAT.

 26     The total amount which was disbursed by the CPF Board as a result of the false Medisave claims made by the Accused was $388,700.00.
-The Accused made full restitution of the amount, including interest amounting to $81,474.49 on 21 December 2017[\[note: 19\]](#Ftn_19).
+The Accused made full restitution of the amount, including interest amounting to $81,474.49 on 21 December 2017[^19].

 ## (3)   The Sentence